abs9594/Machine_Learning_Projects/Amazon-fine-food-review/README.md

-# Machine_Learning_Projects
+# Amazon fine food review
-This repository contains self made ML projects based on some Kaggle Problem statements
+This folder contains projects done on the sentiment analysis of Amazon fine food review dataset from kaggle